amaheeeen/Sistem-Pemantauan-Tempat-Hangout-Viral/README.md

 ## Build your app

-If you want to check how the website build :
+If you want to check how the website works :

 https://v0-kalcer-id.vercel.app/